Tulio-Pires/N-dimensions-S-points/README.md

 ## Some small note

-I also did some research and foun that these calculations are used in machine learning and hipotetical euclidian espaces can have points that can represent a lot of things, and their distance apart can measure how equal they are, and a lot about all of that, and diferent metrics and etc.
+I also did some research and found that these calculations are used in machine learning and hipotetical euclidian espaces can have points that can represent a lot of things, and their distance apart can measure how equal they are, and a lot about all of that, and diferent metrics and others...